thassan743/RoboND-DeepLearning-Project/writeup.md

 validation_steps = 50
 workers = 8
 ```
 Not much time was spent tuning the hyper-parameters since I was able to reach the required score fairly quickly.

-For the `learning_rate`, I started at 0.01 and then halved it to 0.005 in the final model.
+That being said, there was

+**learning_rate:** I started with a learning rate of 0.01 and then decreased it to 0.005.
+Decreasing the learning rate resulted in a slower decrease in the loss curves, requiring a longer training time, but ultimately a lower loss at the end of the training.

-For the `batch_size`, I started at 64 and didn't need to change it.
-There were no issues with memory when training on AWS so I could have tried increasing the batch size.
+**batch_size:** The number of images used for training in a single step.
+Too large of a batch size may cause the system to run out of memory.
+I started with a batch size of 64 and didn't need to change it.
+I did not experience any issues with memory during training on AWS so I could have tried increasing the batch size even more, however there was no need.

-Again, for the `num_epochs`, I set it to 20 initially which seemed to work.
-I've seen some other people training for many more epochs with only slight improvements.
-For my model I found 20 worked.
-If I pushed for a better score I would probably increase this.
+**num_epochs:** The number of training cycles to perform.
+For the number of epochs, I found that after about 20 epochs, there was only a slight increase in performance for the added training time.
+However, I have seen some other people training for many more epochs and have seen improvements.
+For my model I left it at 20 and was able to achieve the required IoU score.
+If I were to try and improve the score, I would probably increase the number of epochs considerably to see what improvements can be achieved.

+**steps_per_epoch:** The number of batches to train on in a single epoch.
+I left this at the default value of 200.

-I left `steps_per_epoch` at the default value of 200.
-The same with `validation_steps` which I left at 50.
+**validation_steps:** The number of batches to use during validation of a single epoch.
+I also left this at the default value of 50.

-The number of `workers` I increased from 2 to 8 to account for the extra processing power of the AWS instance.
+**workers:** The number of processes to use.
+I increased this from 2 to 8 but did not notice any signicant changes in performance or speed.
+In the end I just left it at 8.

 #### Results